ljunquera/blinky_ble/readme.md

 This is a test of the FOTA for PineTime using Zephyr and nRF Connect.
 It's based on the Blinky example.
 I am using two build configurations to test:
 - pinetime_devkit0
 - nrf52dk_nrf52832

+The goal is to update a PineTime DevKit OTA from the nrfConnect mobile app.